Metropolitan African Methodist Episcopal Church: 21st century

 Proud Boys International, LLC, and Tarrio; neither responded and the church sought default judgment against both.
 In June, 2023, District of Columbia Superior Court Judge Neal E. Kravitz imposed civil penalties of over $1 million on the Proud Boys and four of its members, Tarrio, Joe Biggs, Jeremy Bertino and John Turano.
 Kravitz said that the four men had engaged in "hateful and overtly racist conduct".
 On February 3, 2025, Judge Tanya Jones Bosier issued a $2.8 million default judgement against the Proud Boys that included giving the church rights to the name "Proud Boys" and control of trademarks owned by the group.

+In January 2026, the church announced plans to try and construct micro-apartments for homeless veterans behind the sanctuary.
+In statements to The Washington Post, church leaders said that the plan was in the concept stage, and was likely three to five years from completion.